canro91/canro91.github.io/_posts/2023-03-06-NullableOperatorsAndReferences.md

 }
 ```

-If you have worked with the old ASP.NET framework, you might have done something like that.
+If you have worked with the [old ASP.NET framework]({% post_url 2020-03-23-GuideToNetCore %}), you might have done something like that.
 If not, don't worry.
-We're accessing a property down in a property chain, but any of those properties could be `null`.
+We're only accessing a property down in a property chain, but any of those properties could be `null`.

 Notice that to defend against `null`, we checked if every property was `null` to "fail fast" and use a default value.